apache/trafficserver/doc/appendices/command-line/traffic_layout.en.rst

 ===========

 ``init``
    Use the current working directory or the specific path to create runroot.
    The path can be relative or set up in :envvar:`TS_RUNROOT`.

 ``remove``
    Find the sandbox to remove in following order:
       #. specified in --path as absolute or relative.
       #.
 ENV variable: :envvar:`TS_RUNROOT`
       #. current working directory
       #. installed directory.

 ``verify``
    Verify the permission of the sandbox.

 =======
 Options
 =======
-.. program:: traffic_layout

 .. option:: --run-root=[<path>]

     Use the run root file at :arg:`path`.

 .. option:: -V, --version

     Print version information and exit.